decaf-dev/obsidian-dataloom/README.md

 -   The number of ids in the `columnIds` array must match the number of columns in the markdown table
 -   The number of ids in the `rowIds` array must match the number of rows in the markdown table
     -   Please note that the hyphen row doesn't count as a row.
 In the example above, the table only has 2 row ids
--   Each row or column id must only contain (valid id characters)[#valid-id-characters]
+-   Each row or column id must only contain [valid id characters](#valid-id-characters)

 Notion Like Tables uses the `MarkdownCodeBlockProcessor` to replace an NLT code block in your markdown file with a React app generated from your table definition file.